TolikPylypchuk/KeyboardSwitch/docs/index.md

 [Version 3.0]({% link _v3_0/01-index.md %}){: .btn .btn--inverse .btn--x-large}

-Docs for previous versions are avaialbe as part of their installations.
-Docs for version 3.0 and all future versions will be located here.
+**Note:** Docs for previous versions are avaialbe as part of their installations.
+Docs for version 3.0+ are located here.
+{: .notice--primary}